Cray-HPE/docs-csm/install/cable_management_network_servers.md

 The OCP ports go to the First switch and the PCIe ports go to the Second switch.
 OCP port 1 and PCIe port 1 form a Bond.
 OCP port 2 and PCIe port 2 form a Bond.
 ![Diagram of HPE Storage Node Cabling for Small System](../img/network/HPE_Storage.png)

-For systems that include 4 aggregation switches the cabling will look like the following.
+For systems that include 4 leaf switches the cabling will look like the following.

 ![Diagram of HPE Storage Node Cabling for Large System](../img/network/HPE_Storage_large.png)

-#### SHCD Example with four aggregation switches.
+#### SHCD Example with four leaf switches.
 |hostname|Source          |Destination   |Destination |
 |--------|----------------|--------------|------------|
 | sn01	 | x3000u10ocp-j2 | x3000u36-j5	 | sw-25g04   |